 Investigators are responsible for complying with any sponsor or FDA reporting requirements.
 The post-approval requirements for research described throughout this manual apply, including, but not limited to, prospective IRB approval of any proposed modifications to the plan or materials approved by the IRB unless the change is necessary to eliminate apparent immediate hazard to the subject (in which case it must be promptly reported), reporting of unanticipated problems, noncompliance, complaints, and other reportable information, and for continuing review and study closure, as applicable.
 Additionally, a follow-up report to the FDA is required following a compassionate use by whomever submitted the original request to the FDA.
 The report should include summary information regarding patient outcome and any problems that occurred as a result of the device.
-A copy of the follow-up report to the FDA and any other post-approval submissions or reports to the FDA must be submitted to the IRB within 7 business days of the date of submission to the FDA.
+A copy of the follow-up report to the IRB within 7 business days of the date of submission to the FDA.